morianagarcia/morianagarcia.github.io/index.md

 ## About me

-I am the Scholarly Communication librarian at Ruver Campus Libraries, University of Rochester.
+I am the Scholarly Communication librarian at River Campus Libraries, University of Rochester.